AI Visibility Perimeter

 Governance Context

-Visibility Gap
+Visibility Perimeter

-Structure AI workflows and governance signals
+Structure AI workflows and governance states

 Governance Positioning

-Map AI systems, prompts and operational workflows
+Map AI systems, workflows and operational environments

 AI systems continuously produce documents, templates, prompts, workflows, reports, research outputs, datasets, operational procedures and knowledge artifacts.